apollographql/apollo-server/docs/source/server/index.md

 ---
 title: ApolloServer
-description: All of the things you need with no config needed!
+description: All of the things you need with no configuration needed!
 ---

 ## Overview